camsteffen/myrustfmt/rustfmt differences.md

 * Large expressions in parentheses are broken into a separate line
 * Single-item arrays and tuples are not combinable with multi-line expressions.
 The element is wrapped and indented.
 * A single call argument cannot be combined with control flow expressions
+* Only argument lists can overflow.
+Not arrays or tuples.

 `match`
  * A match arm may not start with `loop`